 Twelve Gabonese students regarded me as I approached the front of the classroom.
-Through the open latticed walls that doubled as windows, I could see across the dusty courtyard into another classroom, where a fellow English trainee was performing the same show.
+Through the latticed walls that doubled as windows, I could see across the dusty courtyard into another classroom, where a fellow English-teaching trainee was performing the same show.
 I turned to face my students, adolescents in blue and white uniforms.
 They sat at their desks, eager and expectant, their hands folded on the wooden desktops.
 Aside from the shrieks of nearby roosters and the rattle of trucks over potholed roads, silence reigned.
 The girls’ dark eyes, fixed on me, seemed both innocent and worldly.
 The boys looked younger, painfully shy.
 Whenever they stood to speak, their hands swooped down to cup their genitals.
-Nerves, maybe.
-Who knew?

 It was the first day of practice school, after three weeks of preparing with trainers.
 My voice shook with nervousness.
 Sweat dampened my cotton blouse.
 The students, all here voluntarily, repeated the five new English vocabulary words after me.
 By the end of the hour, they were turning to each other and asking, “What’s this?”